South Jersey Employment Lawyers

 South Jersey employment lawyers at Sidney L. Gold & Associates successfully represent clients in complex issues in employment law.
 Contact us today at 215-569-1999 or submit an inquiry online for all of your New Jersey employment litigation needs.

-Representing clients throughout South Jersey including the communities of Atlantic County, Burlington County, Camden County, Cumberland County and Salem County.
+From our office in Pennsauken, we represent clients throughout South Jersey including the communities of Cherry Hill, Atlantic County, Burlington County, Camden County, Cumberland County and Salem County.
 Also serving residents of Pennsylvania including but not limited to the communities of Bucks County, Chester County, Delaware County, Lehigh County, Montgomery County and Northampton County.